xansec/ForAllSecureTrainingDemos/library-fuzzing/basics.md

 extern "C" ? my_custom_c_lib_process_data(???);
 ```

 The missing types here are int, void, and char *, int.
-You could determine this through trial and error, or via reverse engineering.
+You could determine this with trial and error, but if we load and analyze the libraries in Ghidra, we can look at the decompilation window to see the paramater/return types that we were unable to infer from the symbol demangling process above.

 Lastly, see `harness.cxx`, or if you think you know what to do, try writing one on your own first.
 Ensure that you can compile, run, and fuzz this harness before moving on.
 Try to re-create `harness.cxx` on your own, to check your understanding.